Building dashboards

 Production dashboards often require updates as data and requirements evolve.

-Once you have created a dashboard card, you can edit it at any time by clicking the three-dot menu on the card and selecting Edit card.
+After creating a dashboard card, edit it at any time by clicking the three-dot menu on the card and selecting Edit card.

 Where dashboards fit in your workflow